andrewpey/vtland/_posts/2018-10-14-saturday-night.md

 ---
-layout: default
+layout: post
 title: Saturday Night with Voxel Tycoon
-wrapper: post
+redirect_from:
+    - "/saturday-night"
 ---

-# Saturday Night with Voxel Tycoon

 Around three weeks ago we posted a [State of Affairs](/when) message, where we disclosed the actual state of development and talked about things left to do before we can ship the alpha.
 Here's a quick reminder of that list, with some added notes on what's changed: